-Hotel Rwanda is a historical drama centered on the Rwandan genocide.
-The narrative does not include any identifiable LGBTQ+ characters, themes, or plotlines, thus the film has no portrayal to evaluate in this context.
+Hotel Rwanda is a historical drama focused on the Rwandan genocide and humanitarian efforts.
+The narrative does not feature any identifiable LGBTQ+ characters or themes, nor does it address issues related to queer identity.
+Therefore, there is no portrayal to evaluate.

 The movie does not contain any action or adventure elements.